 In addition to StarCraft II and Dota2, \cite{jaderberg2019human} and \cite{baker2019emergent} showed human-level performance in capture-the-flag and hide-and-seek games, respectively.
 Although the games themselves are less sophisticated than either StarCraft II or Dota2, it is still non-trivial for AI agents to master their tactics, so the agents' impressive performance again demonstrates the efficacy of MARL.
 Interestingly, both authors reported emergent behaviours induced by their proposed MARL methods that humans can understand and are grounded in physical theory.

-One last remarkable achievement of MARL worth mentioning is its application to the poker game Texas hold' em, which is a multi-player extensive-form game with incomplete information accessible to the player.
-Heads-up (namely, two player) no-limit hold'em has more than $6\times10^{161}$ information states.
+Another achievement of MARL worth mentioning is its application to the poker game Texas hold' em, which is a multi-player extensive-form game with incomplete information accessible to the player.
+Heads-up (namely, two-player) no-limit hold'em has more than $6\times10^{161}$ information states.
 Only recently have ground-breaking achievements in the game been made, thanks to MARL.
-Two independent programs, \emph{DeepStack} \citep{moravvcik2017deepstack} and \emph{Libratus} \citep{brown2018superhuman}, are able to beat professional human players.
-Even more recently, Libratus was upgraded to Pluribus \citep{brown2019superhuman} and showed remarkable performance by winning over one million dollars from five elite human professionals in a no-limit setting.
+Two independent programs, \emph{DeepStack} \cite{moravvcik2017deepstack} and \emph{Libratus} \cite{brown2018superhuman}, are able to beat professional human players.
+Even more recently, Libratus was upgraded to Pluribus \cite{brown2019superhuman} and showed remarkable performance by winning over one million dollars from five elite human professionals in a no-limit setting.

+More recently, MARL techniques based on Neural Replicator Dynamics\cite{neurd} have achieved expert-level performance in the very large game of Stratego\cite{perolat2022mastering}.
+Also in 2022, Cicero achieved human-level performance in the press version of Diplomacy by using game-theoretic MARL combined with large language models\cite{meta2022human}.
+MARL techniques have also been applied to large language models, where red-team and blue-team language models engage in a game-theoretic interaction to enhance the security detection of large language models \cite{ma2023red} and align them with human preferences \cite{wang2024magnetic}.

+In conclusion, MARL requires a deep understanding of equilibria and the interactions between agents.
+Game theory provides a powerful tool for studying multiagent systems and developing MARL algorithms with nice theoretical properties and convergence guarantees.
+By combining game theory and deep RL, it is possible to scale MARL algorithms to complex multiagent systems and achieve superhuman performance.

 For a deeper understanding of RL and MARL, mathematical notation and deconstruction of the concepts are needed.
-In the next section, we provide mathematical formulations for these concepts, starting from single-agent RL and progressing to multi-agent RL methods.
+In the next section, we provide mathematical formulations for these concepts, starting from single-agent RL and progressing to multiagent RL methods.

-\section{Single-Agent RL}
+\chapter{Single-Agent RL}

 Through trial and error, an RL agent attempts to find the optimal policy to maximise its long-term reward.
 This process is formulated by Markov Decision Processes.